HEPTACOM/heptaconnect-package-shopware-6/README.md

-# repo-base
+# Shopware 6 API Package
 #### This is part of HEPTACOM solutions for medium and large enterprises.

 ## Description

-This is a HEPTAconnect package.
+This HEPTAconnect package is all about communicating to Shopware 6 APIs.
+You can use it in combination with the Shopware 6 Portals.
 Read more in the [documentation](https://heptaconnect.io/).